hivert/MonoidPresentation/database/README.md

 ## Data

 The file `database.db` contains the 1-relation monoid word problem proof database.
-The database consists of proofs in the SA certificate.
+The database consists of proofs in the SA certificate format.
 This database is used to generate ROCQ proofs certifying the decidability of the word problem using the accompanying tools as described below.

 The subdirectory `rocq_proofs/` contains ROCQ proofs certifying the decidability of the word problem for a subset of the proofs found in `database.db` that are